 We cannot predict the likelihood, nature or extent of government regulation that may arise from future legislation or administrative action, either in the U.S. or abroad.
 The policies of the FDA, the competent authorities of the EU Member States, the EMA, the European Commission and other comparable regulatory authorities responsible for clinical trials may change and additional government regulations may be enacted.
 For instance, the regulatory landscape related to clinical trials in the EU recently evolved.
-The EU Clinical Trials Regulation, or CTR, which was adopted in April 2014 and repeals the EU Clinical Trials Directive, became applicable on January 31, 2022.
+The EU Clinical Trials Regulation ("CTR"), which was adopted in April 2014 and repeals the EU Clinical Trials Directive, became applicable on January 31, 2022.
 The CTR allows sponsors to make a single submission to both the competent authority and an ethics committee in each EU Member State, leading to a single decision for each EU Member State.
 The assessment procedure for the authorization of clinical trials has been harmonized as well, including a joint assessment by all EU Member States concerned, and a separate assessment by each EU Member State with respect to specific requirements related to its own territory, including ethics rules.
 Each EU Member State's decision is communicated to the sponsor via the centralized EU portal.
 Once the clinical trial approved, clinical study development may proceed.
-The CTR foresees a three-year transition period.
-The extent to which ongoing and new clinical trials will be governed by the CTR varies.
-For clinical trials in relation to which application for approval was made on the basis of the Clinical Trials Directive before January 31, 2023, the Clinical Trials Directive will continue to apply on a transitional basis until January 31, 2025.
-By that date, all ongoing trials will become subject to the provisions of the CTR.
-The CTR will apply to clinical trials from an earlier date if the related clinical trial application was made on the basis of the CTR or if the clinical trial has already transitioned to the CTR framework before January 31, 2025.
+The CTR foresaw a three-year transition period that ended on January 31, 2025.
+Since this date, all new or ongoing trials are subject to the provisions of the CTR.
 Compliance with the CTR requirements by us and our third-party service providers, such as CROs, may impact our developments plans.

-In addition, on April 26, 2023, the European Commission adopted a proposal for a new Directive and Regulation to revise the existing pharmaceutical legislation.
+In addition, on April 26, 2023, the European Commission adopted a proposal for a new Directive and Regulation to revise the existing pharmaceutical legislation and on April 10, 2024, the Parliament adopted its related position.
+The proposed revisions remain to be agreed and adopted by the European Council.
+Moreover, on December 1, 2024, a new European Commission took office.
+The proposal could, therefore, still be subject to revision.
 If adopted in the form proposed, the recent European Commission proposals to revise the existing EU laws governing authorization of medicinal products may result in a decrease in data and market exclusivity opportunities for our product candidates in the EU and make them open to generic or biosimilar competition earlier than is currently the case with a related reduction in reimbursement status.